You should only deal with a contractor who is currently licensed by NSW Fair Trading:

-Go to the Insurance page for an explanation of the different issues and types of insurance:
+Go to the Insurance page for an explanation of the different issues and types of insurance that may be required:

-The law specifies the maximum deposit you can be asked to pay:
+Under NSW home building law, the maximum deposit you can be asked to pay is 10%.

-But, if the work needs to be covered by home warranty insurance, it is illegal for the contractor to take a deposit or progress payment until a certificate of insurance has been given to you.
+If the work is required to be covered by insurance under the Home Building Compensation Fund, it is illegal for the contractor to ask for a deposit or other payment under the contract unless the insurance has been taken out, and a certificate of the insurance is given to you.

 Important.
-It is highly recommended that you check the validity of the insurance certificate given to you by contacting the insurance company shown on the certificate.
+It is highly recommended that you check the validity of the insurance certificate given to you by accessing the register of insurance certificates on www.hbcf.nsw.gov.au.